cook-jeremy/StarRatingAPI/README.md

 ## Introduction
 This proposal introduces an API in the SwiftUI framework for a star rating view.
 For example:

 <img width="133" alt="Screenshot 2023-12-07 at 11 02 58 PM" src="https://github.com/cook-jeremy/StarRatingAPI/assets/12803067/ae6806b4-7bd9-4196-a8d6-450aab83ad6a">

 We call this new view `Rating`.
 The name `Rating` was chosen over `StarRating` to emphasize the flexibility in customizing the appearance of the rating symbols beyond stars.
-The aim is to provide a consistent rating experience across all Apple platforms, while also providing ample customizability for specific apps.
+The aim is to provide a consistent rating experience across all Apple platforms, while also providing customizability for specific apps.

 ## Detailed Design
 The initializer for `Rating` has only one required parameter: a binding to the value of the rating, which must conform to the `BinaryFloatingPoint` protocol (e.g. `Float`, `Double`).
-The rest of the initialization parameters customize the holistic features of a `Rating`, and each has a default value:
+The rest of the initialization parameters customize the holistic features of the `Rating`, and each has a default value:
-- **Granularity:** The step size by which symbols are filled.
+- **Granularity:** The discrete step size by which symbols are filled.
 A granularity of 1 indicates an integer step size, so each symbol is either empty or completely filled.
-A granularity of 0.5 indicates a half-integer step size, 0.25 indicates a quarter-integer step size, etc. A granularity of 0 indicates an extremely small step size (the maximum precision of `Double`).
-The valid range of granularity is `0...1`.
+A granularity of 0.5 indicates a half-integer step size, so each symbol is either empty, half filled, or completely filled.
+A granularity of 0.25 indicates a quarter-integer step size, and so on.
+A granularity of 0 indicates an extremely small step size (the maximum precision of `Double`), giving the appearance of a continuous step size.
+The valid range of granularity is `0...1`, and the default is 1.
 - **Spacing:** The spacing between symbols.
-The default spacing is that of `HStack`.
+The valid range of spacing is `0...`, and the default is that of `HStack`.
 - **Count:** The number of symbols.
-The default is 5.
-The minimum is 1.
+The valid range of count is `1...100`, and the default is 5.

 The API for the initializer of `Rating` is:
 ```swift